-We understand that preserving family assets feels both practical and personal.
-This guide explains what thoughtful planning looks like when sums are larger and risks multiply.
+Preserving family assets is both practical and deeply personal.
+This guide explains what thoughtful planning looks like when asset values are larger and risks multiply — all through the lens of English and Welsh law.

-Complex property, businesses and overseas holdings bring extra tax exposure and practical hurdles.
-Without a joined-up approach, families face delays, forced sales and needless friction.
+Complex property portfolios, trading businesses and overseas holdings bring extra inheritance tax (IHT) exposure and practical hurdles.
+Without a joined-up approach, families face probate delays, forced sales, care fee erosion and needless friction at the worst possible time.

-Across this buyer’s guide, we set out the headline risks and the tools that matter.
-We cover inheritance tax, capital gains questions, privacy and steps to plan for incapacity.
+Across this guide, we set out the headline risks and the tools that matter most.
+We cover inheritance tax, capital gains considerations, trust structures, privacy, care fee protection and steps to plan for incapacity.

-By the end, you will spot common gaps, grasp the main legal options and know when to bring in specialist advice.
-Our tone stays practical and UK-focused so you can link guidance to real choices about home, family and long-term legacy.
+By the end, you will spot common gaps, grasp the main legal options under UK law and know when to bring in specialist advice.
+Everything here is practical and UK-focused — so you can link guidance to real choices about your home, your family and your long-term legacy.
+As Mike Pugh puts it: “Trusts are not just for the rich — they’re for the smart.”

 Key Takeaways

-- We highlight the main risks: tax bills, family disputes and forced asset sales.
+- The main risks include: inheritance tax bills, probate delays with frozen assets, care fee erosion, family disputes and forced asset sales.

-- Seek specialist support when assets cross borders or involve businesses.
+- Seek specialist support when assets cross borders, involve businesses or when IHT exposure exceeds the available nil rate bands.

-Who this Buyer’s Guide is for and what “high net worth” changes in estate planning
+Who this guide is for and what “high net worth” changes in estate planning

-When assets and responsibilities grow, the questions shift from division to control and timing.
-We wrote this guide for UK households with meaningful surplus assets, multiple properties, company interests or sizeable portfolios.
+When assets and responsibilities grow, the questions shift from simple division to control, timing, and protection.
+We wrote this guide for UK households with meaningful surplus assets — multiple properties, company interests, sizeable investment portfolios or pensions — where the combined estate value exceeds the available nil rate bands.

 What you’re really buying